stdlib-js/stdlib/docs/style-guides/git/README.md

 ## Discussion

 The [Conventional Commits][conventional-commits] specification requires contributors to categorize changes according to a limited number of commit types.
 Inevitably, situations will arise in which a relevant commit type is not obvious.
 While choosing an appropriate commit type is important, choosing a commit type is only the first step in writing a commit message.
-When in doubt, a contributor should choose the highest-priority type which is applicable, and then write a detailed commit message body explaining the full complexity the change.
+When in doubt, a contributor should choose the highest-priority type which is applicable, and then write a detailed commit message body explaining the full complexity of the change.

 **squash! or fixup! vs temp**: use Git's [`squash!`][git-commit-squash] or [`fixup!`][git-commit-fixup] when a commit is temporary, but you intend to squash the commit into another commit.
 Use **temp** when a change is temporary, but you intend for the change to be preserved in the commit history.